 In communities around the country, low-income students and families often struggle with barriers to wellness.
 A healthy child is a better learner, and more and more, the connection between health and other aspects of student success are being demonstrated and shared.

 Across the nation, communities are coming together to lead improvements in access to health, fresh food and safe physical activity.
-But we also have to build demand for those healthy choices.
+Even as we ensure availability and affordability of these healthier options we also have to build demand for those healthy choices.
 We have to change social norms and make good health a choice people want, and are supported to make.

 We’re tackling this enormous task from a few angles.
 Today, one of the cornerstones of our health and wellness portfolio is our place-based (integrated initiatives and partnerships in a specific geographic area) work.
 Our efforts are directed by the community voice–residents who decide upon, prioritize and lead initiatives–and crosses multiple sectors.